JaredVandeWater/student-workbook/src/reflections/wk2/day2.md

-# Day 1 - Javascript intro
+# Day 1 - Javascript - more problems

  (3-23-21)